learn-co-curriculum/dsc-linalg-regression-lab/README.md

 # 0.08495931785402822
 ```

-SO there it is.
-A complete multiple regression analysis using nothing but numpy.
-Having good programming skills in numpy would allow to dig deeper into analytical algorithms in machine learning and deep learning.
-Using matrix multiplication techniques we saw here, we can easily build a whole neural network from scratch.
+There it is.
+A complete multiple regression analysis using nothing but Numpy.
+Having good programming skills in numpy allows you to dig deeper into analytical algorithms in machine learning and deep learning.
+Using matrix multiplication techniques you saw here, you can easily build a whole neural network from scratch.

 ## Level up - Optional

-* Calculated the R_squared and adjusted R_squared for above experiment.
+* Calculate the R_squared and adjusted R_squared for the above experiment
-* Plot the residuals (similar to statsmodels) and comment on the variance and heteroscedascticity.
+* Plot the residuals (similar to statsmodels) and comment on the variance and heteroscedascticity
-* Run the experiment in statsmodels and compare the performance of both approaches in terms of computational cost.
+* Run the experiment in statsmodels and compare the performance of both approaches in terms of computational cost

 ## Summary

-So there we have it.
-A predictive model for predicting house prices in a given dataset.
+In this lab, you built a predictive model for predicting house prices.
 Remember this is a very naive implementation of regression modeling.
 The purpose here was to get an introduction to the applications of linear algebra into machine learning and predictive analysis.
-We still have a number of shortcomings in our modeling approach and we can further apply a number of data modeling techniques to improve this model.
+There are still have a number of shortcomings in this modeling approach and you can further apply a number of data modeling techniques to improve this model.